TimIsabella/FDM_3D_Printer_FlowManager/README.md

 that run at 5v, therefore the IC that can be used in this project is completely interchangeable.

 ## Parts List
-- Printed model (see repo .STL files, or .MQO for Metasequoia), 0.4mm nozzle at a minimum, shell is best printed upright.
+- Printed model (see repo .STL files, or .MQO for Metasequoia), 0.4mm nozzle or smaller, shell is best printed upright.
 - Arduino Nano (5v)
 - 2x 11mm X 7mm X 3mm ball bearings
 - 2x 8mm X 14mm X 4mm ball bearings